rokroskar/spark_workshop/README.md

 * install [Vagrant](https://www.vagrantup.com/downloads.html) (please upgrade to the latest version, if you have a previous installation already)
 * install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3) - **must be v4.3.x (4.3.28 is strongly recommended)**
-* on windows you will also require an ssh client of some sort, like [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)

 If you have `git` on your machine (see above), then simply open up a terminal and clone this repository